amchakra/tosca/README.md

 - `--goi` is a plain text file with one gene of interest per line to be visualised
 - `--bin_size` specifies the size of each bin when generating the contact map matrices
+    - default: `100`
+- `--breaks` specifies the breaks for grouping the arcs by colour
+    - default: `0,0.3,0.8,1`

 ### Optional pipeline mudules